k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: Amulets could burn your skin but then allow you to regenerate
 - New player role: Druid (initial commit)
 - Minor tweaks to Druid role
+- Set default Druid pet name if one isn't set in the player config